-In the context of mainstream PPPs, public sector clients prepare and promote projects and private sector suppliers decide whether to bid an opportunity or not.
+In the context of mainstream PPPs, public sector clients prepare and then promote projects and private sector suppliers decide whether to bid an opportunity or not.
 Resource availability is one consideration, as is the importance of either winning the project or being seen to bid for it.
-Where the resources and need/desire are present in the levels needed, the bidder will initially have outline plan(s) for winning the work, what we shall refer to as win-strategies, and these are necessary to proceed effectively (Tweedley, 1995; Lowe and Skitmore, 2006).
+Where the resources and need/desire are present in the levels needed, the bidder will initially have outline plan(s) for winning the work, this we shall refer to as win-strategies, and these are necessary to proceed effectively (Tweedley, 1995; Lowe and Skitmore, 2006).
 A cohesive bid plan addresses client factors, internal and supply chain factors and competitor assessment.
-The factors under the control of the supply are internal resources such as available cash, access to internal people, and relationships with other suppliers that will be involved in each bid (Smith, 1995).
-Bayer and Gann (2006) argued that making use of staff not currently engaged in project work is more effective and we postulate may indirectly contribute to win-strategy development.
-Resources in the form of marketing capabilities, project capabilities and the ability to integrate supply chains (e.g. Möller, 2006; Davies et al, 2007) directly contribute to win-strategy development.
-Price is often stated to be a key determinant for bidding because clients place a high weighting on price as a selection criterion.
+The factors under the control of the supply are internal resources such as available cash, access to internal people, and relationships with other collaborators/suppliers that will be involved in each bid (Smith, 1995).
+Bayer and Gann (2006) argued that making use of staff not currently engaged in project work is more effective and may indirectly contribute to win-strategy development.
+Resources in the form of marketing capabilities, project capabilities and the ability to integrate supply chains (e.g. Möller, 2006; Davies et al, 2007) directly contribute to winstrategy development.
+The final submitted bid price is often stated to be a key determinant for bidding because public sector clients place high importance on price as a selection criterion.
 Whilst it can be difficult to analyze prevailing prices, reinforced by sealed bidding (Raftery, 1991; Hillebrandt, 2000) and lack of certainty about prevailing market prices (Hillebrandt, 2000), it is ultimately 'a matter of judgment and 'knowledge of the market' (Raftery, 1991, p.
 33; cf. Gruneberg and Ive, 2000).
 This clearly is important for clients with transactional strategies, yet is less so where risk is high and relational strategies are preferred (Skitmore and Smyth, 2007).